mismith/roster/README.md

 	- improve invites so someone can be invited to more than 1 roster
 - add proper auth to API
 - add proper auth to Firebase from Node
 - add offline app cache for homescreen app (or native app wrapper?)
-- fix minor page loading flicker (using resolve?)
+[WIP]

 - add (request) subs functionality
 - fix floating fab scrolling/positioning on mobile